Income Tax

 Filing of returns and payments are due as follows:

-We encourage any business to submit withholding thru Ohio Business Gateway for less paperwork and ease of processing!
+We encourage businesses to submit withholding thru Ohio Business Gateway for less paperwork and ease of processing!

 ORDINANCE 2022-05 TAX INCREASE TO 1.80% EFFECTIVE JAN.
 1, 2023